- Written by Emma Sharp on

 The Net Result

-Take a look at some case studies and it’s clear to see that the net result of influencer marketing is creating more and more sales, both on and offline.
-Affiliate networks such as Awin and ShareASale have experience in influencer marketing and can advise marketers on further strategies on how best to utilise this technique.
+Take a look at some case studies and it’s clear to see the net result of influencer marketing is creating more and more sales, both on and offline.
+Affiliate networks such as Awin have in-depth experience in influencer marketing and can advise brands on further strategies on how best to utilise this channel.

-Of course, there are many factors that add up to the ultimate success stories, but it's clear that not only is influencer marketing here to stay, but those brands not already implementing will be left behind within the competitive online platform.
+Of course, there are many factors to the success stories, but it's clear not only is influencer marketing here to stay, but those brands not already implementing it will be left behind.
 To make sure this isn’t you, consider adding influencer marketing to your advertising arsenal.
 If you’d like to discuss influencer marketing in more detail, please speak to your account contact or our Influencer Marketing Manager.